prometheusresearch/baseline-codebase/src/rex.widget/README.rst

 The application may declare additional widgets in ``static/widgets.yaml``
 As in urlmap.yaml, we can use the ``include:`` key and break up the configuration into separate files.
-The Demo only has one special widget.
-It is DemoPage and it is declared in its own file.

-Here is widgets.yaml for rex.widget_demo:
+In the following example of static/widgets.yaml, only one file is included:

 .. code-block:: yaml
     :linenos: